Studies Weekly Student online

 For now, these experts suggest teachers use a hybrid approach.

 “There are many times when you are trying to get students to compare facts and figures.
-If you are making a timeline for World War II, it might be really great to have digital technology to optimize comprehension of details like that,” Flanagan said in the 2016 article.
+If you are making a timeline for World War II, it might be really great to have digital technology to optimize comprehension of details like that,” Flanagan said in the 2016 EdWeek article.
 “But when you want students to think more analytically about something, especially when you are asking something new — ‘How would you compare what happened in World War II to the Gulf War,’ say — that may require a shift in thinking.
 You may want to get off the screen for that for a little while.”

 Studies Weekly Social Studies and Science materials allow students and teachers to read and complete activities both online and in print.
 For more information, visit studiesweekly.com.